claireslee/claireslee/README.md

 ## 👋 Hi, I'm Claire!

-- 🔭 I’m currently a sophomore studying Computer Science at Tufts University!
+- 🔭 I’m currently a junior studying Computer Science at Tufts University!
-- 🌱 I’m interested in learning more about Full-Stack Development and Artificial Intelligence!
+- 🌱 I’m interested in learning more about Full-Stack Development, Artificial Intelligence, and Product Management!
 - 📫 How to reach me: claire.lee@tufts.edu
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I love reading!
+- ⚡ Fun fact: I love reading and traveling!